What “Reproducible” Means Here

 What counts as a “reproducible” change?

-Any change that alters preprocessing, operators, thresholds, or nulls requires a new pipeline_version
+Any change that alters preprocessing, operators, thresholds, or nulls requires a new pipeline_version and fresh result cards.

 Can I add custom operators?